jupyterlite/jupyterlite/docs/howto/content/open-url-parameter.md

-# Open a file from an external URL
+# Opening a file from an external URL

 ```{warning}
 The third-party extension mentioned in this guide is not included in JupyterLite by default.